 An older long haired man played guitar under a shade tree singing a song in Greek.
 His music chilled me out a bit.

 A street cat walked past, also helping soothe my somewhat frazzled brain after 30 minutes walking hectic streets of Athens.

 Nobody around me was trying to sell me anything as I walked the streets along the perimeter of the Roman Agora.

-A park had a dozen or so young people on a wall drinking beers in the shade of trees, while a few them played acoustic guitars and more of them sang songs.
+A small park square.
+A dozen or so young people on a wall drank beers in the shade of trees.
+A few played acoustic guitars, more sang songs.

-Looked like a laid back place to hang out with a beer, however, my hour of time was running out and I needed to head back to Monastiraki Square.
+Looked like a laid back place to hang out with a beer.
+My hour of time was closing out.
+I needed to head back to Monastiraki Square.

-A Middle Eastern woman sat on the curb in the sun with a bowl saying something in a language I did not understand, but with a purpose I did understand.
-Around the alleyway corner a boy, maybe 8 or 9 years old, sat in a shaded doorway playing an accordion.
+A Middle Eastern woman sat on the curb in the sun with a charity bowl in her hands saying something in a language I did not understand.
+Her purpose I did understand.
+Around the corner a boy in the alley, maybe 8 or 9 years old, sat in a shaded doorway playing an accordion.
 He played well.
 Few tourists were on this section of street.
-I noticed the beggar woman had line of sight to the boy and I wondered if she was his mother.
+I noticed the beggar woman had line of sight to the boy musician.
+Was she his mother?

-I passed more street vendors when a man approached me holding a blue plastic bag and said, “English?”
-I responded affirmatively.
+I passed more street vendors when a man approached me holding a blue plastic bag and spoke: